New Hampshire Way contains affiliate links. If you make a purchase through these links, we will earn a commission at no extra cost to you. Thanks!

 The mansion has 40 different rooms that were designed to be the home, office, and farm for Royal l Governor Benning Wentworth.
 The mansion was later owned by J. Templeman Coolidge, who donated it to the State of New Hampshire in 1954.
 There is also a great 1.5-mile walk along Little Harbor Trail that offers views of Portsmouth and the ocean.
 Outdoor tours are free and open to the public.

 The Moffatt-Ladd House, also known as the William Whipple House, is a National Historic Landmark.
 It was the home of Revolutionary War General William Whipple who was also a signer of the Declaration of Independence.
 It has been a museum since 1912.
-Both the house and garden are open for guided tours.
+Both the house and garden are open for guided tours, which cost $10 per adult.

 Portsmouth Historical Society